How to open a bank account in Spain as a British citizen? Full guide for 2024

 Which account is best in Spain for foreigners?

-Let’s look at a review of the best bank accounts in Spain for foreigners, featuring a couple of the biggest banks in Spain and a couple of online providers for comparison.
+Let’s look at a review of the best bank accounts in Spain for foreigners, featuring Santander - one of the biggest banks in Spain and a couple of online providers for comparison.

 Wise

-Wise accounts are designed for use online and in app, and come with the option to hold 40+ currencies, send payments to 160+ countries, and get local bank details to get paid conveniently from a selection of countries, including Spain and the UK.
+Wise accounts are designed for use online and in app, and come with the option to hold 40+ currencies, send payments to 160+ countries, and get local and SWIFT account details to get paid conveniently from a selection of countries, including Spain and the UK.

 Get a Wise account for yourself or your business, and use your linked debit card for easy spending and withdrawals.
 Whenever you need to switch between currencies you can do so within your account using the mid-market exchange with no markups and no hidden charges.